facultymatt/angular-unsavedChanges/readme.md

 ## Demo / Dev

 To try the demo run `npm install` && `bower install` && `grunt connect`.
 Then navigate to [http://127.0.0.1:9001/demo](http://127.0.0.1:9001/demo).

+## Test

+Run unit tests with `grunt autotest`.
+For more test commands see the grunt file.